 Provider Network Status Responsibility to get Precertification Comments In-Network Provider The Provider must get Precertification when required Out-of-Network / Non- Participating Member Member must get Precertification when required.
-(Call Anthem Health Guide Member Services.)
+(Call Anthem Health Member Services.)
 Member may be financially responsible for charges/costs related to the service and/or setting in whole or in part if the service and or setting is found to not be Medically Necessary.
 BlueCard Provider Member (except for Inpatient Admissions) Member must get Precertification when required.
-(Call Anthem Health Guide Member Services.) , and a second Member may be financially responsible for charges/costs related to the service and/or setting in whole or in part if the service and/or setting is found to not be Medically Necessary.
+(Call Anthem Health Member Services.) , valuing of the second of the Member may be financially responsible for charges/costs related to the service and/or setting in whole or in part if the service and/or setting is found to not be Medically Necessary.
 BlueCard Providers must obtain Precertification for all Inpatient Admissions.

 NOTE: For an Emergency Care admission, Precertification is not required.
-However, you, your authorized representative or Doctor must tell us within 72 hours of the admission or as soon as possible within a reasonable period of time.
+However, you, your authorized representative, or Doctor must tell us of the admission as soon as possible.